 • Shaved Dark Chocolate – …shaved dark chocolate.
 YUM!

-1. Reduce the full-fat coconut milk + maple syrup – add the can of full-fat coconut milk and the maple syrup to a saucepan over medium-high heat and stir.
+Step 1: Add the can of full-fat coconut milk and the maple syrup to a saucepan over medium-high heat and stir.
 Then, bring to a boil, reduce the heat to medium, and let it cook for 10-15 minutes until reduced by about half.
 Once reduced, remove from heat.

-2. Combine the rest of the ingredients – add the light coconut milk, coffee, and whiskey to the reduced coconut milk and whisk to combine.
+Step 2: Add the light coconut milk, coffee, and whiskey to the reduced coconut milk and whisk to combine.

-3. Refrigerate + serve – refrigerate for at least 2 hours, then enjoy cold with whipped cream and shaved chocolate!
+Refrigerate for at least 2 hours, and enjoy!

 dairy free baileys